-Despite advances in allergy treatments in recent years, sometimes it’s a matter of simply keeping your kids inside more if certain allergens are in the air.
+Despite advances in allergy treatments, sometimes allergy relief for kids is a matter of simply keeping them inside when certain allergens are in the air.

 Allergy season can make your kids miserable, but drugs and other solutions can help.